-The cumulative mortality improvement for 2021, relative to 2020, reached a low of -5.5% in the first quarter, rose to +6.3% during the second quarter, and has since fallen to a latest value of +4.6%.
+The cumulative mortality improvement for 2021, relative to 2020, reached a low of -5.5% in the first quarter, rose to +6.3% during the second quarter, and ended the year at +5.7%.

 Note that:

 - The cumulative values at the end of the year in Charts D and E may not necessarily agree precisely with the corresponding values based on annual data.
 This is because some weeks span two years, requiring us to estimate in which year those deaths were registered. - Mortality improvements vary by age (as shown later in this report) and the mortality improvements shown in Chart E are sensitive to the age distribution of the chosen standard population.